 Instruct all the kids (read: their parents) to bring their bikes and scooters for an epic neighborhood display.
 Set out craft supplies like colored construction paper, tape, markers, streamers and pipe cleaners so they can decorate their “floats.”
 Give each participant a little American flag to put in their helmet or bike basket, then parade around the block for the community to see.
 Might we suggest cooling off afterward with a massive pitcher of lemonade?

 If your party is all grown-ups, go ahead and call it karaoke night.
-If there are kids present, have them each work on a song, dance, magic show, joke, karate routine or whatever they desire to perform.
-Set up a clothesline with a few tapestries or tablecloths for a festive backdrop; you can even set up a real microphone if you’d like.
+If there are kids present, have them each work on a song, dance, magic show, joke or whatever they desire to perform.
+Set up a clothesline with a few tapestries or tablecloths for a festive backdrop; you can even hook up a real microphone if you’d like.
 Then, fire up the music and let the show begin.
 Bonus points for providing props and costumes.

 They’ve gotta stay sharp somehow before they’re back in the classroom, right?
 Ask the kids basic history questions, quiz them on which Americans said famous quotes or even have them fill in the blanks of patriotic songs they’re familiar with.
 Keep it super low-key and fun with goofy prizes, like a bald eagle mask or colonial wig.

-It’s likely been far too long since you’ve been in a movie theater.
+Sure, you could take a field trip to the local movie theater.
 But there’s no need to leave your comfort zone just to watch a few flicks.
 Set up a projector in your backyard, lay out a bunch of lawn chairs and blankets and let everyone gather for a socially distant movie marathon.
-You can even make some fancy popcorn (or a killer red-white-and-blue Chex mix) for everyone to munch on while they watch.
+You can even make some fancy popcorn (or red-white-and-blue Chex mix) for everyone to munch on while they watch.